obssxed-cell/docking-pipeline/README.md

 A small, automated pipeline for screening multiple ligands against a single protein receptor using AutoDock Vina.
-Built while learning molecular docking from scratch — it chains together the steps that are normally run one at a time by hand.
+Built while learning molecular docking from scratch.
+It chains together the steps that are normally run one at a time by hand.

 ## What it does